Rockypocky77/ChancifySATPrep/sat2.md

 The comparison to corporate advertising suggests street artists believe that

-A) advertising is always ethical
+A) advertising is generally ethical
 B) Coca-Cola should sponsor street art
 C) if commercial messages occupy public space without consent, artistic expression should be similarly permitted
 D) corporations create better art than individuals